A Guide to Claiming Compensation For Damp And Mould

 General damages is the head of claim that compensates you for the harm you have suffered and the pain and suffering they’ve caused you.

 The Judicial College Guidelines (JCG) could be useful to those calculating such payouts.
 It provides a list of different injuries and illnesses at varying severities, along with associated guideline compensation brackets.
 You can see some figures from the JCG in the table below.
-These are taken from the 2022 edition.
 However, we should note that the first line in the table is not from the JCG and that these figures should only ever be used as guidance.
+We’ve also included a figure in the top the row, not from the JCG, to show you how compensation could be awarded for multiple injuries and illnesses and any related expenses.

 Additionally, you may receive compensation for costs and financial losses sustained due to the harm you have suffered.
 These are compensated under special damages, and can include: